pondodev/gitgud/01-Introduction/02-GitTerms.md

 When you download the changes on the remote server to your local machine it is called a pull.

 If you've understood all of these terms, then great!
 If not, then don't worry it can take some getting used to. git is a pretty abstract concept in of itself, but if you keep at it you'll get it in no time.
+Also, I can already hear the git ninjas out there screaming "oh but you forgot `x` term!
+It's super important!".
+While I get that there's a lot to git that is SUPER helpful and SUPER important (trust me, I know), for just the basics this will do for now.